pdamicoORCL/pdamicoORCL/linuxInstall.md

 What you now know:

-- You know what a Linux distribution is, why there are so many of them, and how it's NOT Linux (remember, "Linux" is just the kernel). **Side Note**: Purists don't want you to call it "Linux", but "GNU/Linux".
+- You know what a Linux distribution is, why there are so many of them, and that it's NOT just Linux (remember, "Linux" is just the kernel). **Side Note**: Purists do not call it "Linux", but "GNU/Linux".

 - You know the difference between an "Identity Store" and "Authentication"

 - You learned some techniques to make you more productive at the Linux command line

 	- **History is your friend**.
 Use the up-arrow to scroll back.
-Note also that history (the last 1000 commands) is preserved from one session to the next (unlike Windows).
-It's actually a regular text file that you can query using grep (`~/.bash_history`)
+Note also that history (the last 1,000 commands) is preserved from one session to the next (unlike Windows).
+Command history is stored a regular text file in your home directory, which you can query using grep (`~/.bash_history`)

 	- With regards to `~/.bash_history` above, you now know that the `~` sign is shorthand for the user's home directory.
 You also know that a filename that begins with `.` is a hidden file.
 It won't show in directory listings (`ls`) unless you ask for it (`ls -a`)